 Fixes that work:

 You do not need a “best practice target” table to run retention well.
-You need consistent signals, trend visibility, and clear triggers.
+You need real-time signals that drive proactive decision-making.
+Clear triggers allow for early intervention when patient needs shift.

 Metrics many teams track for clinical trial retention: